 As the economy starts to improve, attorneys will increasingly explore the possibilities of moving to new law firms.

-The reasons for changing law firms can vary — from money to practice focus to an upgrade in law firms.
-Regardless of the reason, the worst of all worlds is for an attorney to give up a position at his or her old law firm only to learn that he or she cannot join the new firm.
-More often, attorneys changing law firms are (unpleasantly) surprised by unexpected things that would have dramatically changed their decision.
+The reasons for changing law firms can vary—from money to practice focus to an upgrade in law firms.
+Regardless of the reason, the worst of all worlds is for an attorney to give up her position at her old law firm only to learn that she cannot join the new firm.
+More often, attorneys changing law firms are (unpleasantly) surprised by the unexpected things that would have dramatically changed their decision.

-To minimize the risks, attorneys should take the following four steps when evaluating whether to leave a law firm.
+To minimize the risks, attorneys should take these four steps when evaluating whether to leave a law firm.

-•Read the current firm’s partnership agreement and/or terms of employment.
+Step 1: Read the current firm’s partnership agreement and/or terms of employment